NRC 2006 • Veterinary-Reviewed • Transparent assumptions

 Step 3: The Dry-Matter Matrix (Meal Planning)

-As you build your bowl, the engine doesn't just add up raw weights.
-Because raw food contains 65–80% water, the engine automatically converts every ingredient to its Dry Matter (DM) basis in real-time, preventing false deficiency flags.
+As you build your bowl, the engine does not just add up raw weights.
+Raw food often contains a high proportion of water (often cited around 65-80%), so the engine converts every ingredient to its Dry Matter (DM) basis in real-time, preventing false deficiency flags.
+You can toggle between viewing nutrients as-fed (for meal prep) or on a dry matter basis (for clinical discussions) with a single click.

 Step 4: The Bioavailability Audit